 Felipe Massa is the only driver to record a DNS at the Hungarian Grand Prix.
 He did so following his crash in qualifying for the 2009 Hungarian Grand Prix.

 The highest number of drivers to finish on the lead lap of the race here is 14, which happened in 2012 and 2015.
-The lowest number is two.
+The lowest number to do so is two.
 Damon Hill and David Coulthard were the only two drivers to finish on the lead lap back in 1995.

 Raikkonen and Schumacher share the most fastest laps at the Hungarian Grand Prix